 While some specialists in library planning advocate high windows to avoid glare and provide extra shelf space, longer windows are still used a great deal and are considered to add charm.
-As in classroom design, it is essential to provide optimum natural lighting conditions including: (1) an adequate level of illumination; (2) an even distribution of natural light; (3) minimum glare or brightness control; and (4) complete, positive sun control.
-In the proposed elementary plan windows predominate the east wall, with an additional window on the north; in the plan for the high school windows predominate the entire southwest wall.
+As in classroom design, it is essential to provide optimum natural lighting conditions including: (1) an adequate level of illumination; (2) an even distribution of natural light; (3) minimum glare or brightness control; and (4) complete, positive sun control.19 In the proposed elementary plan windows predominate the east wall, with an additional window on the north; in the plan for the high school windows predominate the entire southwest wall.
 The window clearance in both libraries is to be 44 inches.

-to permit partial use of artificial light to supplement the natural lighting in large areas.
-The ceiling fixtures should provide light in accordance with standards set by illuminating engineers.
+Efficient fixtures should be circuited and switched to permit partial use of artificial light to supplement the natural lighting in large areas.20 The ceiling fixtures should provide light in accordance with standards set by illuminating engineers.
 It is their problem to specify the proper amount and distribution of light to avoid glare and furnish steady lighting.
-For general reading rooms 20-35 foot-candle light on working levels is recommended.
-The type of fixture is also an accepted part of the architectural planning.
+For general reading rooms 20-35 foot-candle light on working levels is recommended.21 The type of fixture is also an accepted part of the architectural planning.
 When this is really done by engineering principles, minor control with shades and draperies may be rather easily accomplished.

-Ibid., p.
-1.
+19Ibid., p.
+1. 20 Ibid.